prebid/prebid.github.io/adops/gam-native.md

 There are three key aspects of the native template:

 1. Build the creative with special Prebid.js macros, e.g. `##hb_native_assetname##`.
 Note that macros can be placed in the body (HTML) and/or head (CSS) of the native creative.
 2. Load the Prebid.js native rendering code.
 You can utilize the jsdelivr version of native-render.js or host your own copy.
 If you use the version hosted on jsdelivr, make sure to declare jsdelivr as an ad technology provider in GAM.
 (Go to **Privacy & messaging** and click the Settings icon under **GDPR**.
 Under **Review your ad partners** click into **Commonly used ad partners**.)
+See Step 6 under [Create a New Native Creative](#create-a-new-native-creative) below.
 3. Invoke the Prebid.js native rendering function with an object containing the following attributes:
     - adid - Used to identify which Prebid.js creative holds the appropriate native assets.
     - pubUrl - The URL of the page, which is needed for the HTML postmessage call.